Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Numerical Results

 \subsection{EE Performance Comparison with Other Baselines}

-This subsection aims to compare the EE performance between the DMAs- and convectional antennas-assisted systems with fully digital and hybrid A/D architectures.
+This subsection aims to compare the EE performance between the DMA- and convectional antenna-assisted systems with fully digital and hybrid A/D architectures.
 We firstly illustrate the EE models of the conventional antennas-assisted systems for both architectures.
+For clarity, we list the power consumption models for the considered architectures as well as the considered typical parameter setup in Tables \ref{tab:power} and \ref{tab:parameter}, respectively. \definecolor{lightblue}{rgb}{0.93,0.95,1.0}